aldolammel/Arma-3-Vehicles-Overhauling-Script/README.md

 >*Dependencies: none.*
 >*Compatible with ACE.*

-Vehicles Overhauling (VO) is a system of repair, refuel and rearm stations for multiplayer missions that simultaneously require resources by doctrine: ground, air and nautical vehicles.
-Each doctrine or service is easily turned Off or On, according to the editor's needs.
-Triggering or code via Eden is needless, even opening multiple files for script settings.
-VO prioritizes implementation simplicity and quick change management that the mission editor might want.
+Vehicles Overhauling (VO) is a free Arma 3 script that provides a system of repairing, refueling, and rearming vehicles by proximity and with any asset of your choice.
+Also, the services are divided by doctrine: Ground, Air, and Nautical.
+Each doctrine and even service is easily turned Off or On, according to the editor's needs.
+If needed, the editor can allow repairing just for ground vehicles while unavailable for air ones, for example.
+Triggering or code via Eden Editor is needless.
+VO is configured through only one file, prioritizing implementation simplicity and quick change management that the mission editor might want.

 **What to expect from this script**